beacon-biosignals/AlignedSpans.jl/docs/src/index.md

     * The alias `RoundInward = SpanRoundingMode(RoundUp, RoundDown)`, for example, constructs the largest span such that all samples are entirely contained within `span`.
     * The alias `RoundSpanDown = SpanRoundingMode(RoundDown, RoundDown)` matches the rounding semantics of `TimeSpans.index_from_time(sample_rate, span)`.
 * `ConstantSamplesRoundingMode` consists of a `RoundingMode` for the `start` alone.
 The `stop` is determined from the `start` plus a number of samples which is a function only of the sampling rate and the `duration` of the span.
+* `RoundFullyContainedSampleSpans` This is a special rounding mode which differs from the other rounding modes by associating each sample with a _span_ (from the instant the sample occurs until just before the next sample occurs), and rounding inwards to the "sample spans" that are fully contained in the input span.

 Also provides a helper `consecutive_subspans` to partition an `AlignedSpan` into smaller consecutive `AlignedSpans` of equal size (except possibly the last one).